ibm-cloud-docs/openwhisk/bluemix_cli.md

 ```
 {: pre}

-The `service bind` command requires a service type and an action name to bind to.
-For example, if you want to bind a Watson conversation service to an action named "hello", then your invocation would look similar to the following command:
+The `service bind` command requires a service type and an Action name to bind to.
+For example, if you want to bind a Watson conversation service to an Action named "hello", then your invocation would look similar to the following command:
 ```
 bx wsk service bind conversation "hello"
 ```